sPyOpenSource/jcore/x86_64-cb/README.md

 -----------

  - The CMOS nvram does not store timezone, so always GMT+0 returned in bootboot.timezone.
- - Coreboot does not provide a way to set screen resolution, so "screen=" config option is skipped.
+ - Coreboot does not provide a way to set screen resolution, so "screen=" config option is not used.
  - Only supports SHA-XOR-CBC, no AES